ml-opensource/Playbook/README.md

 # Working with Remote Colleagues

-Having offices in 7 locations in Europe and Middle East means you get to work with colleagues who are not in the same office as you are.
+Having offices in 7 locations in Europe and the Middle East means you get to work with colleagues who are not in the same office as you are.
 If that is the case, make sure to rely as much as possible on JIRA.

 Our main means of communication inside the company is Slack.
 Use it wisely.

 It helps a lot to try and change your mindset from synchronous communication to asynchronous communication.
 This means that you try to foresee any problems you might run into and ask about info for them before you actually run into them.
-Try not to get into a situation where you need an answer from someone in order to be able to continue.
+Try not to get into a situation where you need an answer from someone to be able to continue.

 Always have a good overview of what's left to be done and what you need in order to get it done.